 Build a custom picker based on any standard or custom SmartClient components and services (see above).

-Respond to end-user click events on that icon to show your picker (see FormItem.iconClick or FormItemIcon.click) to show your picker.
+Respond to end-user click events on that icon to show your picker (see FormItemIcon.click) to show your picker.

 Update the value of the form control based on user interaction with the picker (see FormItem.setValue()).